 The zesty flavors and sunny colors of citrus fruits can punch up a salad dressing, enhance a marinade, or turn the simplest drink into something special.
-Lemons, limes, oranges, and grapefruits are the shining stars of the citrus family and widely available at this time of year.
+Lemons, limes, oranges, and grapefruits are the shining stars of the citrus family, and widely available at this time of year.
 On Phase 1, you can use both the zest and juice of limes and lemons to enliven a variety of dishes.
-On Phase 2, you can start enjoying oranges, grapefruit, tangerines, and clementines, either eaten out of hand or in desserts, salsas, or salads.
+On Phase 2, you can start enjoying oranges and grapefruit, as well as tangerines and clementines, either eaten out of hand or in desserts, salsas, or salads.
 These fruits can also be used in chicken, pork, and fish dishes as well as pilafs.

 Here’s how to squeeze the most out of citrus:

 Shop wisely.
 Choose fruits that are heavy for their size and that have firm, smooth skin.
 Avoid buying fruit that appears wrinkled or bruised.
 At home, store lemons, limes, oranges, tangerines, and clementines for up to a week at room temperature or in a tightly sealed bag in the refrigerator, where they will last for up to three weeks.
 Store grapefruit for a few days at room temperature or wrapped in a plastic bag in the vegetable drawer of the refrigerator for two weeks.